AneesMuzzafer/react-reduxefy/README.md

 # React Reduxefy

 **React Reduxefy** is the perfect companion for [**Reduxefy**](https://www.npmjs.com/package/reduxefy), a lightweight and simplified implementation of Redux.
-With **React Reduxefy**, you can easily connect your React components to your Reduxefy store, making state management in your React app a breeze.
+With it, you can easily connect your React components to your Reduxefy store, making state management in your React app a breeze.

 Be sure to check out [**Reduxefy**](https://www.npmjs.com/package/reduxefy) to learn more about why this package exists.

 ## Installation

-You can install via npm by running
+You can install it via npm by running:

 ```bash
     npm install react-reduxefy reduxefy

     # Note that you'll need Reduxefy as well, as that provides the core state management functionality.
 ```